 - serving the learning needs and interests of the community; - improving community well-being; - providing access to and preservation of information and collections; or - providing services to affected communities in the event of an emergency or disaster.

-The primary audiences for this program are Native American or Alaska Native-serving institutions providing library services, and the professionals engaged with such institutions per the eligibility restrictions below.
+The primary audience for this program is Native Hawaiian-serving institutions providing library and/or archival services, and the professionals engaged with such institutions per the eligibility restrictions below.

 Eligibility is restricted to organizations that are: